BV-BRC/BV-BRC-Docs/docroot/user_guides/services/expression_data_import_service.md

 Option for specifying if the data set is for bacteria/archea, or alternatively, eukaryotic host.

 ### Source ID Type
-Dropdown list for specifying the source ID type, e.g., PATRIC ID, NCBI Gene ID, RefSeq Locus Tag.
-Used to map genes to genes in PATRIC, allowing integration of other PATRIC data in PATRIC into the analysis.
+Dropdown list for specifying the source ID type, e.g., ID, NCBI Gene ID, RefSeq Locus Tag.
+Used to map genes to genes in BV-BRC, allowing integration of other data in BV-BR into the analysis.
 Due to differences in annotation that may exist, some genes may go unmapped.
 Unmapped genes will be excluded from subsequent analysis.

 **Supported IDs:**
 1. RefSeq Locus Tag
-2. PATRIC Feature ID
+2. Feature ID
 3. NCBI GI Number
 4. NCBI Protein ID
 5. SEED ID
 6. PATRIC Legacy ID

 ### Target Genome
-Option for mapping the expression data to a particular genome in PATRIC.
+Option for mapping the expression data to a particular genome in BV-BRC.
 This will facilitate inclusion of other expression data in PATRIC for that genome in subsequent analysis.

 ## Experiment Information
-Metadata to specify the experiment title, description, organism, and Pubmed ID (optional) for providing contextual information for the uploaded data in PATRIC.
+Metadata to specify the experiment title, description, organism, and Pubmed ID (optional) for providing contextual information for the uploaded data.

 ### Experiment Title
 Title for the experiment (required).